alexwilsonii/function-health-demo/README.md

 # Task Manager

-A small, multi-tenant to-do application: **ASP.NET Core (.NET 8) Minimal API + EF Core/SQLite** on the backend, **Vue 3 + TypeScript** (Vite, Pinia, TanStack Query) on the frontend.
+This is a small task management application built on an **ASP.NET Core (.NET 8) API** backed by a simple **SQLite** on database and with a **Vue 3 + TypeScript** (Vite, Pinia, TanStack Query) frontend.

-The app has a focused surface area and finished end to end with real auth, **team-based collaboration** (tasks belong to teams; members share visibility and can be assigned work), full CRUD with optimistic UI, validation with inline errors, search/filter/sort, and tests on the parts that actually carry risk.
+The app has a limited scope with auth, **team-based collaboration** (tasks belong to teams; members share visibility and can be assigned work), full CRUD with optimistic UI, validation with inline errors, search/filter/sort, and tests on the parts that carry risk.

+To begin with, I immediately thought of this as a "Mantis Bug Tracker-esque" or "Jira Ultra Lite-esque" type of project vs a simple "ToDo List" application.
+The guide seems to caution on not over-scoping or over-engineering the project, which makes me think maybe a simple to do list was the intent, but the more I worked on this and thought about it, the more I felt that semantics matter and that "task manager" sounds like something that would at the very least be expected to be something used by multiple people in collaboration vs one person working alone.
+This was when I added the Teams concept (more below).
+My original and first commits were more designed towards the individual but set up in such a way that adding more features like Teams could be done later.

+If I wanted to spend even a couple more hours on this, I'd set up an activity history (who changed what on which task) and email notifications for the tasks.
+I'd also likely work in concepts like "Releases" and/or "Road Maps" so that tasks could be grouped into Jira style "Epics".
+Again though, I intentionally kept this assessment more limited in scope in terms of direct user features added.

 ---